Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1931 - Villa Pierre & Emilie Savoye, 82 Rue de Villiers, Poissy, France.
 Designed with Pierre Jeanneret.
 Commissioned 1928.

 As the owners were a prominent Jewish family, they abandoned the home at the beginning of WWII.
 The flat roof and interior fittings inside the concrete façade resulted in significant leakage almost immediately following the building's completion and the owner threatened a lawsuit which was never carried out due to the outbreak of war.
 It was then occupied first by the Nazis and later by the Allied Forces.
-It was purchased by the town of Poissy in 1958 and was scheduled to be demolished.
+It was purchased by the town of Poissy in 1958 and was scheduled to be destroyed.
 Le Corbusier sparked an international campaign and the action was halted.

 The home was given to France in 1962, damaged following its occupation in WWII (top photo).
 It underwent several renovations between 1963 and 1997.
 As of 2012, under the care of the Centre des Monuments Nationaux, the refurbished house is now open to visitors.